Monnaie de Paris

 In 1973, the mint relocated its primary production to a facility in Pessac, and today the original facility in Paris, while still operational, functions primarily as a museum and is home to a collection of many ancient coins.

-Monnaie de Paris acquired its autonomy and was granted legal personality by law no. 2006-1666.
+Monnaie de Paris acquired its autonomy and was granted legal personality by law no. 2006–1666 in 2007.

+In 2012, it was the first public institution to obtain the Living Heritage Company label.

+At the end of September 2017, Monnaie de Paris reopened after renovation work.

 Building in Paris

 A Neoclassical edifice, the Hôtel de la Monnaie was designed by Jacques-Denis Antoine and built from 1767–1775 on the Left Bank of the Seine.
 The Monnaie was the first major civic monument undertaken by Antoine, yet shows a high level of ingenuity on the part of the architect.
 Today it is considered a key example of French Neoclassicism in pre-Revolutionary Paris.
 The building is typified by its heavy external rustication and severe decorative treatment.
 It boasts one of the longest façades on the Seine; its appearance has been likened to the Italian palazzo tradition.
 The building, which housed mint workshops, administrative rooms, and residential quarters, wraps around a large interior courtyard.
 It remains open to the public and includes a numismatics museum, located within what was once the main foundry.